 The Global Course consists of ten lectures, provided by different international partners.
-The recorded lectures may be watched together with all Global Course students (or your local group members) at your home institution.
-Each week, the Global Course consists of one or two lectures in which the concepts used by the lecturers from other institutions are discussed among the students.
-Attendance is mandatory.
+The recorded lectures will be watched by all Global Course students at your home institution.
+Each week, the Global Course consists of one or two lectures in which the concepts used by the

-If you want to know more about the lectures given during the Global Course, please check out the website (globalcourse.inplanning.eu).
+If you want to know more about the lectures given during the Global Course, please check out the website (global course.in planning.eu).
 Here you find a short teaser (250 words) of each lecture.
-Furthermore, you can find more information about the background of your teachers and the participating institutions.
-Below, you find the title of the lecture, the teacher and responsible institution, and the mandatory readings that will be discussed during the lecture.
+Furthermore, you can find more information about the background of your lecturers and the participating institutions.
+Below, you find the title of the lecture, the lecturer and responsible institution, and the mandatory readings that will be discussed during the lecture.